doonny/basic_knowledge/README.md

-# Things to learn for new students
+# Things to learn for new students in Lab611

 ## Software Programming